techquityltd/aero-cloud-commerce-pro/README.md

 ```

 ## Create API User
-Add the api_token column to the users table
+Create the API user and retrieve the token, this token will need providing to Cloud Commerce Pro

 ```
-php artisan migrate
+php artisan create:api:user
 ```